 I find that saying "NO!" can be quite weak when said with a growl.
 If you say "AARGHH!" or "BAAH!" these sounds make a sharper, more effective growl when made deeply from the voice box.
 You can also try shaking a can of pebbles to accompany the growl, it is non violent and quite loud, which intimidates them into complying.

 I hope this is helpful for you.
 Let me know how you go!

 Yours For Great Success With Your Dog,

 P.S.
-If you’re really serious about obedience training your dog then go to this page right away!
-You’ll discover all of my most explosive dog training secrets, strategies and tips that took me over 14 years to test, fine-tune and perfect.
+If you're really serious about obedience training your dog then go to dog obedience training page right away!
+You'll discover all of my most explosive dog training secrets, strategies and tips that took me over 14 years to test, fine-tune and perfect.

 Tip: Would you like to have this dog trainer solve your biggest dog problem once and for all?
 It's easy!
 Order his book, Secrets of a Professional Dog Trainer, and get free consultation!
 You can get the details at the Dog Trainers Web Page.